camilaprav/xfetch/README.md

 - **Middleware System**
   - Express-style interceptors for request/response lifecycle control.
   - Easily inject headers, log requests, or short-circuit with mock responses.
-  - Middleware logic can run isomorphically in browser and Node.
+  - Middleware logic can run isomorphically in browser and Node/Express.

 ---